jpolkdata/simple-flask-app/README.md

 ---
 ## The Model-Template-View (MTV) pattern
-Every modern web framework follows the same basic pattern called model-template view.
+Every modern web framework follows the same basic pattern called model-template-view.
 This is a set of best practices for organizing the code.

 There are three types of components - models, templates, and views.
 Each has a clear responsibility.

+- **Models** refers to the data model layer.
+This would usually be a database such as MySQL or Oracle, but Flask does not provide a built-in data layer.
+To keep this app simple we instead connect to a file that contains JSON data.

+- **Views** are the behavior layer and are Python functions which are mapped to URLs in our app

-- **Templates** are components that will generate HTML and display data to our users.
+- **Templates** are the presentation layer and are components that will generate HTML and display data to our users.
 Flask expects these to be stored in a 'templates' folder within the project.
-For this project we are using a library called Jinja.
+For this project we are using a library called Jinja which allows us to generate dynamic HTML.

-- **Models** refers to the data model, and would usually be a database like MySQL or Oracle.
-To keep this Flask app simple we will instead connect to a file that contains JSON data.

-- **Views**
+Outside of the Python world this will be referred to instead as the Model-View-Controller model, but is functionally the same.

 ---
 ## Move the environment variables to a file